lamvt84/DevOps-1/C#/ServicesMonitor/TaskSchedule/guide.md

-### Groups, Services & Alert configuration
+## Groups, Services & Alert configuration

 All these configurations can be check in Site > Configuration

-##### Groups
+**GROUPS**

-Currently, there are 3 types:
+- Currently, there are 3 types:
   - **API**: Call a service api to verify if service is working or not (HttpStatus)
   - **TCP**: Use telnet with IP and Port to verify
   - **UCP**: Use UdpClient with IP and Port to verify

-The Process will get service with group type and decide the way to verify it.
+- The Process will get service with group type and decide the way to verify it.

-In order to create/modify groups, go to Site > Configuration > Groups
+- In order to create/modify groups, go to Site > Configuration > Groups

-##### Services
+**SERVICES**

-Beside required properties that are Url, Group Type and Name, each service have 3 extend properties:
+- Beside required properties that are Url, Group Type and Name, each service have 3 extend properties:
   - **Status**: status of the service // 1 ~ up, 0 ~ down
   - **Enable**: health check process will check only enabled services // 1 ~ enable, 0 ~ disable
   - **Special** Case: health check process will check services with special case rule

-##### Alert
+**ALERT**

-**Rule**:
+- **Rule**:
   - 1st: Immediately
   - 2nd: After 5 mins
   - 3rd: After 15 mins
   - 4th: After 60 mins
   - Stop sending alert after 4th step
     Operation:
   - Go to Site > Dashboard and TURN OFF Alert
   - Rule will be reset after TURNING ON via Site > Dashboard

-**Mail**
+- **Mail**

-* Contains all email required properties
+  - Contains all email required properties

-**SMS**
+- **SMS**
   - Contains all SMS required properties